 Is actinolite valuable?

 Most actinolite is not highly valuable in its raw mineral form.
-However, when it occurs as transparent, deep green crystals (sometimes cut as gemstones) or as compact, tough masses forming nephrite jade, it becomes more desirable.
-Value depends on clarity, colour, and whether it’s suitable for cutting or carving.
+However, when it occurs as transparent, deep-green crystals (sometimes cut as gemstones) or as compact, tough masses that form nephrite jade, it becomes more desirable.
+Value depends on clarity, colour, and suitability for cutting or carving.

 What are the healing properties of actinolite?